 In keeping with UW-Eau Claire’s strategic goals of stewardship and sustainability, the new Davies Center incorporates eco-friendly elements including a green roof and sustainability standards designed to consume 30 percent less energy than current codes require.

 The approximately 170,000-square-foot student center was designed by Stantec and the Wisconsin-based firm Bray Architects.
-Inspired by nature surrounding the Eau Claire campus — the Chippewa River, the woods, the stone formations, the Little Niagara Creek — the canoe shaped building points towards the river.
+Its design was inspired by nature surrounding the Eau Claire campus — the Chippewa River, the woods, the stone formations, the Little Niagara Creek.

 Construction of the new Davies Center began March 7, 2011, and was completed in 2013.
 Kraemer Brothers, LLC, of Plain, Wisconsin, was the single prime contractor for the project.